 As you can see, my eyebrows were VERY sparse.
 This is odd to me because growing up these suckers were THICK.
 I had a unibrow if I let things get out of hand, and my esthetician would call me a “furry monkey”!
 Can you believe?!
 Look at how sad they are now.
 As I’ve got older they just got thinner and thinner.
 I of course get the occasional stray hairs in the middle and above and below the “tail” or end of the brow, but nothing at all that would make them thicker, even if I didn’t touch them for years.
 It is what it is.

-Now what led me to become interested in microblading?
+Now what led me to recommend microblading your eyebrows?
 Well, I actually was SUPER against it for a long time because I’d seen so many disasters done to friends and people online – I didn’t trust it at all.
 I thought it pretty much always looked terrible and totally fake, no matter what.
 Turns out there are artists out there who do them SO WELL you wouldn’t really know just by looking at someone who had it done.

 That was how I met Tiffany Olsen from Enhance Artistry, here in Utah.
-I’ll link her Instagram when I talk about her because you can get to her website from there – AND see the amazing before and after photos on her feed.
+I’ll link her Instagram when I talk about her because you can get to her website from there – AND see the amazing before and after photos on her feed (when you see them you’ll know what I mean).
+She said she struggled with her advertising for her brow business at first, but then told me about Upleap who helped her get on her feet by giving her tips on how to gain a larger instagram following, it has obviously worked a treat for her!

 Basically I’m obsessed with Tiffany and that is no exaggeration.
 When I first met her I was so disarmed by how beautiful her eyes are.
 Is this post taking a turn?
 Possibly, but I’ll keep it on track.
 I’ve never seen another person with her eye color, so when you go to her be ready to just stare at her eyes for like 5 minutes.
 She’s stunning.